Burst-Statistics/burst/readme.txt

 = Does it affect performance? =
 Burst Statistics uses an endpoint to minimize requests during sessions.
 For best performance you can always use our 'Turbo Mode' which loads Burst in the footer, using the defer attribute.
 = Do you mind if I give feedback about the product? = We really want your feedback, please use the "Useful Links" section to get in contact.
-We'd like to develop this together and make this the best analytics tool for WordPress.
+We'd like to develop this together.
 = Is there a Pro version? =
 Not...yet.